 Mr Cujes style was seen as a radical change by some but although he resigned in 1995 to take up headmastership of his own old school, Trinity Grammar School in Sydney, he had left a significant mark on the College.
 During his tenure the rowers went to England and beat the famous English Public School, Eton, to win the prestigious Princess Elizabeth Cup at Henly Regatta.

 Mr Thomson was asked to return for a year until a new principal could be found.
 When Mr Mike Norris was selected to take over the school in 1997, he was faced with meeting the needs of students in a new way of imparting knowledge as a new technological age flowered.
 He aimed to achieve a goal of all round excellence and a strong competitive edge at BBC while maintaining a strong pastoral ethos at the College.
 Following his departure in 2001, the PMSA appointed Mr Graeme McDonald to lead the school through its centenary year and beyond.

 In 2007, BBC opened its Early Learning Centre to cater for boys in Prep (pre-school) to Year 3 and a new Junior School building was delivered shortly after in 2008.
 This was followed by the opening of the new College Hall, a premier cultural facility, in 2011 and in 2012 the College celebrated its 110th anniversary.

 Looking forward since 1902

-Today, with a current enrolment of 1560 students BBC offers the full educational program from Prep to Year 12.
-The College continues to be innovative in nature, embarking on and implementing new initiatives that work to deliver an exceptional educational experience for BBC students.
+Mr McDonald retired at the end of 2017 after more than 15 years of service.
+The PMSA appointed the school's current Headmaster, Mr Paul Brown to lead the College boldly into the future.
+Today, with a current enrolment of 1500 students, BBC offers the full educational program from Prep to Year 12.
+The College continues to be innovative in nature, embarking on and implementing new initiatives that work to deliver an exceptional educational experience for boys.